dhemery/dale.emery.name.dalefiction/site/content/posts/2006-11-jeremy-comes-home-chapter-5-scene-3-updated.md

 ---
-categories:
-- Jeremy Comes Home
+title: "Jeremy Comes Home: Chapter 5, Scene 3 (updated)"
 date: 2006/11/16 00:23:00
 tags:
+- Jeremy Comes Home
 - manuscript
-title: Jeremy Comes Home, Chapter 5, Scene 3 (updated)
-comments: true
-published: true
-layout: post

 ---

 <em>NOTE:  Updated to add some bits, and to remove the "tell him his big brother wants to see him" line, which fits better in a later scene.</em>